VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter19.md

 ```

 Here index is the integral index value of the column upon the added column, and
-celldata is a pointer of `GRIDCELLDATA` structure, which is used to set initial
+`celldata` is a pointer of `GRIDCELLDATA` structure, which is used to set initial
 value for new column.

-`GRIDM_DELCOLUMN` message is used to delete a column in `GridView`.
+`GRIDM_DELCOLUMN` message is used to delete a column in Gridview.

 ```cpp
 int index;